 But let’s give this Administrative Assistant the leeway to be creative.
-What if he customizes the letter to fit the language that particular client uses and also mentions recent interactions he’s had with this person in the letter?
-What if rather than using standard letter head, he creates a packet of materials to accompany the letter and invites the client to share it with others.
+What if he customizes the letter to fit the language that particular client and mentions recent interactions he’s had with this person in the letter?
+What if rather than using standard letterhead, he creates a packet of materials to accompany the letter and invites the client to share it with others.

 Did this task take more time?
 Certainly, but only an additional 20 minutes or so.

 What a different experience for everyone involved!
-Are you beginning to get a sense of the value of allowing and promoting creativity in your workplace?
+This demonstrates the value of allowing and promoting creativity in your workplace.

 How to Unleash More Creativity into Your Work

-They shared with us that creativity is like a muscle in the body.
-It needs to be used regularly or it will atrophy.
+Creativity is like a muscle in the body – it needs to be used regularly or it will atrophy.
 Even if you think you haven’t been creative in so long that it’s completely lost, it’s not.
 Your creativity is sitting patiently inside you, waiting for an invitation to play.

-You have just taken the first couple steps towards being more creative at work!
+You have just taken the first steps towards being more creative at work!